defra-design/aqie-design-history/app/posts/private-beta/sprint-three.md

 ### Health advice

-We swapped the health advice for the general population to be above the advice for people at risk.
+We adjusted the heading for this section and swapped the health advice for the 'general population' to be above the advice for 'people at risk'.

 ### Pollutant details

-In order to improve user engement with hte pollutant details we add a teaset paragraph to each pollutant.
+In order to improve user engagement we added some microcopy below each pollutant.
+Our hypothesis is that that this will encourage the participants to feel comfortable with the level of detail and click the links.

 ### Tablet and mobile optimisation